Robert Mnuchin: Early life

 Mnuchin was born in 1933, and grew up in Scarsdale, New York.
-His parents, Harriet (Gevirtz) and Leon A. Mnuchin, were "modest collectors" of art.
-He graduated from Yale University in 1955.
+He may have been born on September 5, 1933.
+His parents, Harriet (Gevirtz) and Leon A. Mnuchin, were "modest collectors" of art, owning pieces by Franz Kline, Mark Rothko, and a piece by Henri Matisse later revealed as a fake.
+Mnuchin graduated from Yale University in 1955.

 Career

-After graduating from Yale, Mnuchin served in the Army for two years and subsequently joined Goldman Sachs in 1957, staying there for 33 years.
-Mnuchin was named a general partner in 1967, headed the trading and arbitrage division in 1976, and joined the management committee in 1980.
-He, along with his co-worker at Goldman Gus Levy, developed Goldman's block trading business and ran the firm's equities division until his retirement in 1990.
+After graduating from Yale, Mnuchin served in the U.S. Army for two years as a private.
+He subsequently joined Goldman Sachs in 1957, staying there for 33 years.
+Mnuchin was named a general partner in 1967, headed the trading-and-arbitrage division in 1976, and joined the management committee in 1980.
+He, along with his co-worker at Goldman, Gus Levy, developed Goldman's block-trading business and ran the firm's equities division until his retirement in 1990 to pursue his interest in art.
 In his final year before retirement, he earned a reported $8.7 million salary.